hakyimlab/TFXcan-snakemake/README.md

     - zscore: GWAS zscores; you can pre-calculate this from the beta and standard errors (beta/se)

 * The framework assumes that genomic coordinates are in hg38 coordinates

+## Updates:

+[X] The pipeline now matches SNPs with the reference panel and uses the matched SNPs for the PredictDB training.
+This is to ensure that the SNPs used for the PredictDB training are the same as the SNPs used for the GWAS.

+[X] All software necessary for TFXcan are shipped with the pipeline.
+You only need to install the conda environment.